13 Steps To a Powerful LinkedIn Profile That Generates Leads

 The next thing to do is prioritize your skills so that the ones most relevant to your business and what you do are at the top.
 All you need to do is drag the skills around until they appear in the order you want.
 If you have more than 25 skills, the first 25 skills will appear on your profile and the others will have a button to view more.

 Your top 10 skills are the ones that show endorsement thumbnails.
 They’re also the ones that members can easily endorse.
 Knowing that, it’s a good idea to cycle through your skills every once in a while and shuffle them around so you receive endorsements for them all.
-Since I’m a branding consultant, I reordered my skills so that “brand development” is now on the top of the list.
+Since I’m an online marketer, I reordered my skills so that “social media marketing” is now on the top of the list.
 It’s been at the bottom for quite some time so I have only one endorsement for it.
-Now that it’s on top, it won’t belong before I start receiving endorsements for it.
+Now that it’s on top, it won’t be long before I start receiving endorsements for it.

 The Manage Endorsements window is where you can control which endorsements are displayed.
 Selecting this link will show a list of endorsements for each of your skills.
 Simply check and uncheck which ones you want on your profile.

 There are two reasons why the Skills section is important.
 First, it’s an additional use of keywords and will help your profile appear for a search.
 Second, skills act as a visual testimonial and form of customer proof.
 Clients and prospects will see this section, and your skills will reaffirm your value proposition and everything you talk about in the Summary section.